 It’s safe to say September was hectic.
-In the space of ten days, we clocked up 1,000 breathtaking kilometres in Iceland (sans The Wee White Dug) and five equally breathtaking Hebridean islands (con The Wee White Dug).
+In the space of ten days, we clocked up 1,000 breathtaking kilometres in Iceland (sans The Wee White Dug) and five breathtaking Hebridean islands (con The Wee White Dug).
 Did we stop on day eleven to draw breath and put our feet up?
 Hell no, we headed to Big Tree Country aka Perthshire for a spot of country living.

-In and around Dunkeld and Birnam
+Exploring in and around Dunkeld and Birnam

 First stop – The Hermitage

 You can’t visit Big Tree Country without seeking out big trees, so we kicked-off our Perthshire foray at The Hermitage near Dunkeld.
-Designed for the Duke of Atholl in the 18th century, it’s managed by the National Trust for Scotland, and is the perfect place to immerse yourself in Big Tree Country.
+Designed for the Duke of Atholl in the 18th century, it’s managed by the National Trust for Scotland and is the perfect place to immerse yourself in Big Tree Country.

 Dwarfed by Douglas Firs, we followed a woodland trail along the shore of the River Braan to an 18th century folly known as Ossian’s Hall.

 We passed through the dimly lit inner chamber of the folly into a second, magical and slightly surreal room known as Ossian’s Hall of Mirrors.
 From there we watched Black Linn Falls thundering into the river below.
 Apparently we also watched salmon leaping up the falls, but that didn’t become apparent until I was editing photos for this post (see the remarkable leaping fish at the bottom right of falls photo below).